britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Client Protocol {#client-proto}

-\[EDITOR'S NOTE: check and fix up the following]

 The protocol used by clients to issue queries to and receive responses from a query service is a subset of the full RAINS protocol, with the following
 differences:

 - Clients only process assertion, shard, zone, and notification sections;
-  sending a query to a client results in a 400 Bad Message notification.
+  sending a query to a client results in a 406 Unacceptable notification.
-- Clients never listen for connections; a client must initiate and maintain a transport session to the query server(s) it uses for name resolution.
+- Clients never listen for connections via TCP; a client must initiate and maintain a transport session to the query server(s) it uses for name resolution.
-- Servers only process query and notification sections when connected to clients; a client sending assertions to a server results in a 400 Bad Message notification.
+- Servers only process query and notification sections when connected to clients; a client sending assertions to a server results in a 406 Unacceptable notification.

 Since signature verification is resource-intensive, clients delegate signature verification to query servers by default.
 The query server signs the message